shivannis/xandr-docs-public/xandr-docs/articles/invest/running-cost-per-install-offers.md

 description: In this article, explore the detailed step-by-step procedures for setting up cost per install offers with your mobile ad campaigns.
 ---

-# Microsoft Invest - Running Cost per Install Offers
+# Microsoft Invest - Running cost per install offers

 This document describes the procedure for setting up cost per install offers with your mobile ad campaigns.
 This includes procedures for: